gleroi/FontDisplay/README.md

 # FontDisplay

+Display glyphs from a TTF font, allowing:

+* to browse the font
+* search by glyph name
-Display font glyph, copy and paste character or unicode code
+* copy and paste character or unicode code